knstantin/DolgovKS-SimpleProgramsCPP/README.md

 **Description:**

-* **SimpleConverter** - Do you need to know hom much meters in kilomters, how much liters in galoon, etc?
+* **SimpleConverter** - Do you need to know how much meters in kilomters, how much liters in galoon, etc?
 Use converter!